 - Any potential punitive damages against the negligent party

-If you or someone you love suffered the loss of a limb or digit in a negligence-related accident, schedule a free initial consultation with a licensed attorney at Fine, Farkash & Parlapiano, P.A.
+If you or someone you love suffered the loss of a limb or digit in a negligence-related accident, schedule a free initial consultation with a licensed Florida attorney at Fine, Farkash & Parlapiano, P.A.
 We look forward to speaking with you about your legal rights and options for recovering compensation.
-Simply call our Gainesville office at 352-562-7809 or 877-418-1087, or contact us online.
+Simply call our Gainesville office at 352-372-7777 or contact us online.